allevo/seqflow-js/packages/website/src/pages/GetStarted_5test.md

 ## Unit testing

-SeqFlow suggests to use `@testing-library/dom`.

-Because our application involves fetching data from an API, we need to provide a way to mock the API response.
-We will use `msw` to mock the API requests.
-Install it by running:
+In this tutorial, we use the following libraries for testing:
+- `@testing-library/dom` for testing the DOM (already installed).
+- `msw` for mocking the API requests.

+Install `msw` by running:

 ```bash
 pnpm i -D msw
 ```

 The codebase contains the file `tests/index.test.ts` which is the test file for the application.

+The following test code will:
+- configure the mock server to return a quote.
+- start the application with the right configuration.
+- check if the quote is displayed.
+- click the refresh button.
+- check if the *new* quote is displayed.
+- click the refresh button.
+- check if the *first* quote is displayed.

 Replace its content with the following:

 ```tsx
 import { screen } from "@testing-library/dom";